 Connecticut – Mystic Seaport

-Spread over 19 spectacular acres on the banks of the Mystic River, you and your pet will enjoy Mystic Seaport, the largest maritime museum in the United States.
-View magnificent old boats and see what life was like for seaport dwellers in this part of New England in the 1800s.
+Spread over 19 spectacular acres on the banks of the Mystic River, Mystic Seaport is the largest maritime museum in the United States.
+You and your pet can view magnificent old boats and learn what life was like for seaport dwellers in this part of New England in the 1800s.

 Rhode Island – Newport Cliff Walk